Assistant Dean of Equity, Diversity & Inclusion, Peabody Office of Equity, Diversity, and Inclusion

 Admission Year: 2011

-I am currently a 5th year PhD Student in Community Research and Action at Vanderbilt University.
+I received a PhD in Community Research and Action at Vanderbilt University in 2020.
 Prior to joining the program, I received a BA in Economics from Yale University, and an MBA from Owen Graduate School of Management at Vanderbilt University.
 After working in the healthcare industry for several years, I became increasingly concerned about the social justice issues that emerged within the Muslim community in the aftermath of 9/11.
 From both a personal and professional standpoint, I wanted to explore the various ways in which religion and community intersect.

 Additionally, I have completed graduate certificates in Women and Gender’s Studies, the Scholarship of Teaching and Learning, and the Certificate of College Teaching.
 I am an active member of both the Vanderbilt and Nashville communities, serving on the boards of the Islamic Center of Nashville, the League of Women Voter’s Nashville chapter, and the Nashville OIC.